-An ASF Member who has multiple consecutive appointments in the same range within an appointment year shall have these counted toward fulfilling a year of probationary service if the appointments total at least nine (9) to twelve (12) months and are at least one-half time (.5 FTE)
+An ASF Member who has multiple consecutive appointments in the same range within an appointment year shall have these counted toward fulfilling a year of probationary service if the appointments total at least nine (9) to twelve (12) months and are at least one-half time (.5 FTE).

-(c) Computation.
+- 1. Length for ASF Members Hired after June 30, 2024.
+For ASF Members hired after June 30, 2024, the total period of probationary service, prior to the acquisition of permanent status, shall be three (3) consecutive years starting on the individual's most recent date of hire at the university in a probationary position.
+The provisions of Subd.
+4 (c) do not apply to these individuals.
+In the event that an ASF Member is on a fixed-term appointment, limited appointment or externally funded appointment, and is appointed to a probationary position within the bargaining unit at the same university without a break in service, the individual shall receive up to a maximum of one (1) year of credit toward permanent status for service in a fixed-term appointment, limited appointment, or externally funded appointment.
+Probationary ASF Members who are assigned to a different position within the bargaining unit shall complete their probationary period in the new position or serve a one (1) year probationary period, whichever is greater. - (c) Computation.
 In the event that an ASF Member is on a fixed-term or externally funded appointment, and is appointed to a probationary position within the bargaining unit at the same university without a break in service, the ASF Member involved shall receive one (1) appointment year of credit toward permanent status for each appointment year of service up to a maximum of three (3), but in such case shall serve a minimum of one (1) appointment year of probationary status in that position.
 For an externally funded ASF Member whose position becomes fully funded by state appropriated monies as specified in Article 10, Section A, Subd.
 2(b), the one (1) appointment year probationary period in that same position may be waived at the discretion of the President/designee.
 Such discretion is not subject to the grievance procedure.
 Notwithstanding the above, prior service in the classified service, if such service is in the ASF Member's current position, shall be counted toward completing the probationary period up to a maximum of three (3) appointment years.